 - Consent to Establish under Water (prevention and Control of pollution) Act.
-1972 shall be obtained for the establishment of Sewage Treatment Plant, as this needs to be obtained prior to start of construction work. - Consent conditions shall be complied with and compliance report shall be submitted periodically to the Bihar State Pollution Control Board. - A detailed project specific EMP requires to be prepared by the HAM Operator during the project execution/operation stages and should obtain approval from NMCG and the World Bank (ESMAP along with Compliance Report prepared complying with the provisions of ESMF is provided in Annexure 3). - The Detailed EMP once approved by the NMCG and World Bank should be integrated in the Bid/Contract documents, with necessary amendments (if necessary) or agreements with the HAM Operator, and should be fully complied during the execution/operation stages. - Periodic progress reporting (monthly, quarterly and yearly) requires to be done by the HAM Operator, and the frequency of submission to EA/SPMG should be mentioned in the EMP. - The STP site is near the bank of river Ganga therefore appropriate measures should be taken to control/channelize the discharge of untreated effluent directly into the river Ganga. - Tree plantation along with landscaping around the STP is advised in order to improve the aesthetic value and also to control bad odour. - Permission for tree felling (if any) should be obtained from the Forest Department. - Permission for use of water for construction purpose from irrigation department/CGWA (for Surface or Ground Water) respectively. - Labour license requires to be obtained by Operator prior to construction. - Pollution under Control Certificate should be obtained for Construction Vehicles. - Earth materials should be procured from approved / licensed quarries. - Higher capacity DG sets should be complied with CPCB norms, adequate Stack Height and Acoustic Measure should be mandated. - Formal Intimation to line department to be given regarding excavation works in order to avoid or minimise the damages to existing utilities in the construction site.

-- The Sewerage lines are planned beneath the existing road, so an alternative traffic management plan, diversion plan or avoidance to congestion plan should be in place. - Independent Environment and Social/Compliance Monitoring Audit by the third party independent inspection agency should be carried out annually, as per the ESMF requirements of NGRBA program.
+1972 shall be obtained for the establishment of Sewage Treatment Plant, as this needs to be obtained prior to start of construction work. - Consent conditions shall be complied with and compliance report shall be submitted periodically to the Bihar State Pollution Control Board. - A detailed project specific EMP requires to be prepared by the Operator during the project execution/operation stages and should obtain approval from NMCG and the World Bank (ESMAP along with Compliance Report prepared complying with the provisions of ESMF is provided in Annexure 2). - The EMP once approved by the NMCG and World Bank should be integrated in the Bid/Contract documents, with necessary amendments (if necessary) or agreements with the Operator, and should be fully complied during the execution/operation stages. - Periodic progress reporting (monthly, quarterly and yearly) requires to be done by the Operator, and the frequency of submission to EA/SPMG should be mentioned in the EMP. - Tree plantation along with landscaping around the STP is advised in order to improve the aesthetic value and also to control bad odour. - Permission for tree felling (if any) should be obtained from the Forest Department. - Permission for use of water for construction purpose from irrigation department/CGWA (for Surface or Ground Water) respectively. - Labour license requires to be obtained by Operator prior to construction. - Pollution under Control Certificate should be obtained for Construction Vehicles. - Earth materials should be procured from approved / licensed quarries. - Higher capacity DG sets should be complied with CPCB norms, adequate Stack Height and Acoustic Measure should be mandated. - Formal Intimation to line department to be given regarding excavation works in order to avoid or minimise the damages to existing utilities in the construction site. - The Sewerage lines are planned beneath the existing road, so an alternative traffic management plan, diversion plan or avoidance to congestion plan should be in place. - Independent Environment and Social/Compliance Monitoring Audit by the third party independent inspection agency should be carried out annually, as per the ESMF requirements of NGRBA program.